COX Albert Charles Berkanski

 “Seggie,” as he was nicknamed, was killed the next morning in the Japanese attack on Pearl Harbor.
 He was a coxswain and petty officer third class.

 Mr. Berkanski was born in Shenandoah, Pennsylvania, on Sept.
-29, 1920, but soon moved with his parents, Michael and Anna, to Mount Carmel.
+29, 1920, but soon moved a short distance with his parents, Michael and Anna, to Mount Carmel.
 They had five other children.
+The father was born in Poland and the mother in Pennsylvania.

 A memorial service was held for Mr. Berkanski on Dec.
 7, 1942, at Holy Cross Church in Mount Carmel.
 “Prayers were offered up for peace and victory,” the local newspaper reported.